Frequently Asked Questions

 What if I can't afford it?

 We believe that every child deserves access to a meaningful and personalized education.
-Families in Utah may be eligible for financial assistance through the Utah Fits All Scholarship, which provides funding for educational expenses, including microschools like Valley Marigold.
-Additionally, there are other grants and scholarships available to homeschooling families that can help offset costs.
-We encourage you to explore these options, and we’re happy to provide guidance or resources to help make Valley Marigold an accessible choice for your family.
+Families in Utah may be eligible for financial assistance through the Utah Fits All Scholarship, which provides funding for educational expenses, including private schools like Valley Marigold.
+Additionally, there are other grants, funding, and scholarships available that can help offset costs.
+We encourage you to explore your options, and we’re happy to provide guidance or resources to help make Valley Marigold an accessible choice for your family.